Maszyny do recyklingu PET: Kompleksowy Przewodnik Kupującego 2026

 Eight buying mistakes account for the majority of post-installation regret.
 Each one shows up months after the line is running, when the operator cannot easily reverse the decision.
 Use this list as a self-audit before signing any equipment purchase order.

-2. Mixing components from multiple suppliers.
-Throughput mismatch between a Chinese granulator and a German pelletizer surfaces 4–6 months in, when the dewatering bottleneck shows up.
-Buy integrated or accept a written commissioning bond covering throughput loss.
+2. Mieszanie komponentów od wielu dostawców.
+Throughput mismatch between a granulator and a pelletizer from different suppliers often surfaces months in, when a dewatering bottleneck appears.
+Buy integrated or secure a written commissioning bond covering throughput loss.

-3. Skipping the hot wash to save 25 % CapEx.
-Cold-wash flake sells at 30–40 % discount to hot-wash.
-Three-year revenue gap exceeds the CapEx saving by year two on any line above 500 kg/h.
+3. Skipping the hot wash to save CapEx.
+Cold-wash flake sells at a meaningful discount to hot-wash, so the multi-year revenue gap typically outweighs the upfront saving on any commercial-scale line.

 4. No pilot run before signing.
 Insist on a sample of your actual feedstock processed at the supplier’s factory.
 Photographs prove nothing — physical flake samples reveal fines, color, and contamination that spec sheets hide.

 5. Trusting the FOB quote as total cost.
-Add 25–35 % for civil works, electrical incoming, water treatment, customs duty, and first-year spares.
+Budget a meaningful allowance for civil works, electrical incoming, water treatment, customs duty, and first-year spares.
 The all-in number is what matters for ROI calculation.

-6. No factory acceptance test.
-A factory acceptance test (FAT) at the supplier’s plant — running production rate for 8 hours minimum — catches equipment defects before shipping.
-Skipping FAT trades USD 3,000–6,000 in travel for a 30–40 day site-commissioning recovery.
+6. Brak fabrycznego testu akceptacyjnego.
+A factory acceptance test (FAT) at the supplier’s plant — running at production rate with your feedstock — catches equipment defects before shipping.
+Skipping the FAT trades a small travel cost for a much longer site-commissioning recovery.

 7. Inadequate operator training contract.
-Standard contracts include 5–7 days of on-site commissioning.
-Operations stabilize at 8–12 weeks.
-Negotiate a remote-support clause covering month 2 through month 6.
+Standard contracts include several days of on-site commissioning, and operations take some weeks to stabilize.
+Negotiate a remote-support clause covering the months after start-up.

 8. Ignoring the spare parts spec sheet.
-Wear parts (blades, screens, screws) consume 4–6 % of CapEx annually.
+Wear parts (blades, screens, screws) are a recurring cost.
 Without a written wear-part specification with part numbers and pricing, the supplier holds pricing power at every reorder.

 PET Recycling Machine FAQ